174: No Such Thing As A Manta Ray

 Exactly.

-Presumably, you're touching pineapples with your fingers as much as you're eating them, unless people are feeding you pineapples whenever you eat them.
+Presumably you're touching pineapples with your fingers as much as you're eating them, unless people are feeding you pineapples with the time you eat them.

-I just I would hate to like lose a case because the guy who robbed my house has a big love of pineapples.
+I just would hate to lose a case because the guy who robbed my house has a big love of pineapples.

-Why would he have left his tongue print unless unless you had a collection of rocks that he loved?
-And he was a cevele, maybe he did some painting at my house.
+Unless you had a collection of rocks that he loved and he was a sommelier.
+Maybe he did some painting at my house.

-What are you going to dust for tongue print?
-Worst look if you're a cevele.
-You decide to rob a geologist's house.
+Sluck, if you're a sivelier, you decide to rob a geologist's house.

 Before you know it, you are drowning in software instead of growing your business.
 This is where Odoo comes in.